arg-min-x/Acoustic_Modem/README.md

 # Acoustic_Modem
-An iOS app to demonstrate n acoustic quadrature amplitude modulation transmitter.
+An iOS app to demonstrate an acoustic quadrature amplitude modulation transmitter.